Granjow/graphs-with-javascript/task0.md

 This task is here to get your environment running.

-Write a JavaScript file for node.js which exports a function `hello`.
-The function should simply return the string `'hello'`.

 The following example file exports a function `randomValue`.

     function demo() {